Welcome to Birdsville

 Events en route and on the way back

-There’s a few great surrounding events you might want to check out, both en route to Birdsville for the races, and on the way home again afterwards.
+There’s a few great surrounding events you might want to check out, both en route to Birdsville for the races in September, and on the way home again afterwards.

-The first race meeting of the Simpson Desert Racing Carnival is the Betoota Races on Saturday 25 August.
+The first race meeting of the Simpson Desert Racing Carnival is the Betoota Races held the Saturday prior to Birdsville.
 It is a country race meeting which prides itself on being family-oriented.
 The weekend starts with a live music on Friday night and a six-event race meeting on Saturday.
 A children’s entertainer keeps the children amused from 1pm to 8pm.
 Meals, refreshments, and camping are all available.